DominicWatts/MaintenancePage/README.md

 ![Screenshot](https://i.snipboard.io/GaKlXn.jpg)

 ```
-Warning: Will add load to site as plugin will intercept every page request - I've made this as lightweight as possible but this is designed for development, coming soon page or as emergency measure
+Warning: this is designed more for store based generic landing pages such as coming soon page or as emergency measure to block traffic to particular store.
+Magento maintenance mode will override.
 ```

 # Console command to toggle maintenance page